 The client was pre-authorized for Summer Cooling.
 Does that mean she will automatically be preauthorized for Winter Heating?

-No, the household may only be preauthorized for one LIHEAP component each federal fiscal year.
+No, the household may only be preauthorized for one component each federal fiscal year.
 For example, if the household is preauthorized for summer cooling, the household must submit an application and eligibility be determined for winter heating and vice versa.

 Payment of my Preauthorization

-My client states they received a preauthorization notice.
+The client states they received a preauthorization notice.
 When will they receive the payment on the account?

 The preauthorization payments will be issued to the utility vendors the week following open enrollment.
 Check the PD Date on the 105HQ or 105CQ screen.